Leadership and institutional direction at Kilimo Corps Africa

 Programs Manager

-Oversees program coordination, implementation pathways, and the practical delivery of leadership and training activities.
+Oversees program coordination, implementation pathways, and the practical delivery of institutional activities and field programs.

 View Profile →